jierui-cell/sedimix/README.md

 An example folder can be found in `example_run/`.

 Explanation of `config.yaml` Parameters:

 1. **ref_genome**:
    - Path to the reference genome FASTA file.
    - Example: "/path/to/reference.fa"

 2. **threads**:
    - Number of threads to use for parallel processing.
+This should align with the n_cores parameter in the snakemake command.
    - Example: 32

 3. **min_length**:
    - Minimum read length to retain after filtering.
-   - Example: 35
+   - Default: 35

 4. **min_quality**:
-   - Minimum base quality score for reads.
+   - Minimum base quality score after mapping for reads.
 Reads below this threshold will be filtered out.
-   - Example: 25
+   - Default: 25

 5. **use_snp_panel**:
    - Boolean (True or False) to indicate whether to use a SNP panel for read filtering.
-   - Example: False
+   - Default: False

 6. **alt_ref_genome** (Optional):
-   - Path to an alternative reference genome with additional or modified alleles.
+   - Path to the pre-built alternative reference genome with additional or modified alleles.
    - Commented out by default.

 7. **snp_panel_bed** (Optional):